tychoish/fun/README.md

 ## Usecases and Highlights

 - Error Handling tools.
-The `erc.Collector` and `ers.Stack` types
-  allow you to wrap, annotate, and aggregate errors.
+The `erc.Collector` type allow you to wrap, annotate, and aggregate errors.
 This makes continue-on-error patterns simple to implement.
 Because `erc.Collector` can be used concurrently, handling errors in Go routines, becomes much less of a headache.
-In addition the `ers.Error` type, as a string alias, permits `const` definition of errors.
+In addition, the `ers.Error` type, as a string alias, permits `const` definition of errors.

 - Service Management. `srv.Service` handles the lifecycle of "background" processes inside of an application.
 You can now start